loki52501/DsaMaster/README.md

 1) caesar cipher -- easy
 2) encodestring -- i was struggling here though it's easy, all it took was a small change in if condition.
+3) semordnilap -- finding out if string has same word in the reverse order in the list of strings, and returning it
+4) distinct char coutner == in a string, count the no of occurance of a character and sendiing the position of the first letter that is distinct.